Cloud

 Our philosophy is rooted in empathy:

-• Empathy for oneself: building self-awareness and resilience
+Empathy for oneself Building self-awareness and resilience to navigate the inner world.

-• Empathy for others: learning to collaborate, care, and communicate
+Empathy for others Learning to collaborate, care, and communicate within a diverse community.

-• Empathy for the Earth: understanding our place in the web of life
+Empathy for the Earth Understanding our place in the web of life and fostering environmental stewardship.

 This year, through the theme “Harmony with Nature,” we invited students to explore what it means to live wisely and kindly—through books and through mud, through writing and through walking barefoot on the land.